jsmienk/MLBD/README.md

 Course Machine Learning &amp; Big Data

-## Assignment 1: building a recommendation system
+## Assignment 1: Building a recommendation system

-This assignment should be carried out using NumPy, Pandas, Matplotlib, Jupyter Notebooks, NLTK, Scikit-learn and Spark ML.
+*This assignment should be carried out using NumPy, Pandas, Matplotlib, Jupyter Notebooks, NLTK, Scikit-learn and Spark ML.*

-### Assignment

 Many websites give users the possibility to rate items nowadays.
 Companies such as Amazon, Netflix, YouTube, IMDB and Bol.com use this information to recommend similar items to their users.
 The MovieLens dataset is a free dataset with a collection of movie ratings.
 In this assignment you will build 3 recommendation systems, using the following techniques: **Content-based**, **collaborative filtering** and **latent factor based**.